 We also support the LVE Charitable Foundation, Michael Polledri’s charity to help young people in the Lee Valley Corridor achieve their potential.

 Wherever possible, we create or enable, community assets in our developments that benefit the people who live and work in them and contribute to the regeneration of the area.
 We often do this through partnerships.
 An example of this is in Hale Village where we have partnered with the Diocese of London, to create St Francis at the Engine Room, a community centre and the first new Anglican church to be erected in London in 40 years.
 The Engine Room serves Hale Village and the neighbouring Ferry Lane Estate, investing in the lives of local people, helping in practical ways, providing safe spaces for children to learn and play and helping unemployed people learn new skills to get back to work.

-Whilst Chairman of Lee Valley Estates, Michael was awarded an MBE in the Queen’s Birthday Honours List in 2010 in recognition of his services to enterprise & regeneration in North London.
+Michael was awarded an MBE in the Queen’s Birthday Honours List in 2010 in recognition of his services to enterprise & regeneration in North London.
 In 2016, he was awarded the prestigious St Mellitus Medal from the Bishop of London for creating community assets in Hale Village.